Tolullah Oni: Research and career

 Oni worked in South Africa, where she established an interdisciplinary program Research Initiative for Cities Health and Equity (RICHE) at the University of Cape Town in 2007.
 RICHE works on urban health, identifying opportunities to implement public health policies in fast growing cities.
 She worked as a registrar in the Western Cape Department of Health.
 She became interested in interventions that can manage chronic infections and non-communicable diseases.
 Oni was made a senior lecturer at the University of Cape Town.
 Here, she developed the University of Cape Town's first undergraduate degree in global health, which launched in 2014.
 The course created by Oni is one of the first to teach global health from the perspective of the Global South.

 She moved to the University of Cambridge, where she joined the Medical Research Council Epidemiology Unit as a senior research fellow.
 Here she is a member of the Global Diet and Activity Research Group and Network (GDAR) network, which works to prevent non-communicable diseases in low-income countries.

 Public engagement and policy

 Oni has presented at the United Nations, the World Health Organization and World Economic Forum.
-Onu is a board of Future Earth and the African Academy of Sciences platform for open research.
+Oni is a board of Future Earth and the African Academy of Sciences platform for open research.
 Oni is a Fellow of the African Academy of Sciences, and was elected a Fellow of NextEinstein in 2015 and the Stellenbosch University Institute for Advanced Study in 2017.
 She was elected one of the Co-Chairs of the Global Young Academy in 2018.
 Oni serves on the editorial boards of the Journal of Urban Health and The Lancet's Planetary Health.
 She has written for The Conversation.
 Oni serves as a judge for the Nature Inspiring Science Award.